 Note: Oracle recommends that you use caution in checking the Ignore All option.
-If you check this option, then Oracle Universal Installer may not confirm that your system can install Oracle Database successfully.
+If you check this option, then Oracle Universal Installer may not confirm that your system is able to install Oracle Database successfully.

 9. Review the information displayed in the Summary screen, and click Finish.